GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

 ## Clean up

-After you've finished this tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
-To clean up the resources, you can delete your Kubernetes Engine resources, or delete the entire project.
+After you've finished this tutorial, clean up the resources you created on Google Cloud Platform so you won't be billed for them going forward.
+To clean, either delete your Kubernetes Engine resources, or delete the entire project.

 ### Deleting Kubernetes Engine resources